ubaldot/vim-conda-activate/README.md

 ```

 It further exposes an *autocommand-event* named `CondaEnvActivated` that
-you can use to perform other actions after `:CondaActivate` has been
+you can use to perform other actions just after you activated a virtual
-executed, like for example the following:
+environment.
+Here is a simple example on how to use it:
 ```
 autocmd!
 User CondaEnvActivated :echom $"{$CONDA_DEFAULT_ENV} activated."
 ```